cseanburns/personal_knowledge_mgmt/src/3-information-sources-resources.md

 They are generally things like articles, newspaper articles, books, book chapters, maps that some things, unfortunately, refer to as resource types.
-An **information resource** is the kind of thing that provides access to information sources.
+An **information resource** is a tool that provides or supplies access to information sources.
 In this section, some examples of information resources are the library discovery service, a search engine, and a database like *JSTOR*, *ASC*, or *ProQuest*.